-The properties of leading office developers were mainly in larger, developed cities such as Beijing, Shanghai, and Shenzhen.
-In 2019, the Chinese office developer SOHO China ranked first among leading developers with 72 percent of the market in terms of gross asset value.
-It has developed around 5.5 million square meters of A-level office buildings in Beijing and Shanghai.
+The properties of leading office developers were mainly in larger, larger cities such as Beijing, Shanghai, and Shenzhen.
+One of the leading developers was SOHO China which has developed around 5.5 million square meters of A-level office buildings in Beijing and Shanghai.
 Office buildings developed by SOHO China are known for becoming famous landmarks due to their unique modern designs.
 Despite its leading position in China’s office market, SOHO China has been changing its development strategy by selling some of its real estate assets from individual floors and parking spaces and focusing more on the overseas market.

 The financing problems of co-working businesses has also exacerbated the decline of the office market in China.
 Shanghai was the most affected city, being home to the most co-working centers in the country while simultaneously bringing in the highest revenue from co-working office spaces.
 Co-working companies may need to find a more stable profit model beyond rents and aggressive expansion to avoid a crash as recently experienced by the American real estate company WeWork.

 The arrival of the concept of co-working spaces in China kickstarted a development-frenzy in the country.
 International brands as well as local competitors aggressively fought for office space and customers to scale up operations.
 This meant that the office real estate dedicated to shared offices increased every year beyond a sustainable limit.